aya-rs/bpf-linker/README.md

 The linker requires LLVM 21.
 It can use the same LLVM used by the rust compiler, or it can use an external LLVM installation.

-If your target is `aarch64-unknown-linux-gnu` (i.e. Linux on Apple Silicon) you will have to use the *external LLVM* method.

 ### Using LLVM provided by rustc

 All you need to do is run: